-Homo genus has unusually big brains and big energy drains.
-Homo Sapien brain consumes 25% of energy at rest, 8% is the norm for other apes.
+The Homo genus has unusually big brains and big energy drains.
+Homo sapiens’ brain consumes 25% of energy at rest, 8% is the norm for other apes.
 The big brain is an even bigger cause of human infants which are born relatively prematurely (in terms of physical strength) compared to the other species.
-The long gestation period and the raising of the child implied that the evolution favored strong social ties in humans.
-Regular use of the fire started about 300, 000 years ago.
+The long gestation period and the raising of the child implied that evolution favored strong social ties in humans.
+Regular use of fire started about 300, 000 years ago.
 The carefully managed fire was not only used to clear forests but can also be used for cooking food (faster to digest).
 Long intestines and large brains are both energy drains, it is hard to have both.
 Cooking food lead to shortened intestines and hence, our brains could grow bigger.
-As Homo Sapiens spread from East Africa to Arabian peninsula, Europe, and Asia, they drove other Homo species like Neanderthals to extinction.
-Some interbreeding did happen but it was mostly the Sapien’s superior social skills which allowed them to tribe up and drove other Homo species everywhere into extinction.
+As Homo Sapiens spread from East Africa to the Arabian peninsula, Europe, and Asia, they drove other Homo species like Neanderthals to extinction.
+Some interbreeding did happen but it was mostly the Sapien’s superior social skills that allowed them to tribe up and drove other Homo species everywhere into extinction.

 The Tree of Knowledge

 About 100, 000 years ago, Homo Sapiens migrated out of Africa but retreated after losing to Neanderthals.
 About 70, 000 years ago they tried again, and this time they succeeded due to the invention of language which allowed them to invent tons of things like boats, lamps, needles, etc. This Cognitive revolution allowed Homo Sapiens to dominate the earth.
 Anthropologists believe that our complex language was used more for gossip than to discuss where the prey was.
 And from there evolved the ability to create and believe in myths.
 The myths allowed us to collaborate and cooperate in large numbers in the form of tribes and now, in the form of nation-states.